Research degrees

 But you won’t work alone.
 You will have a supervisory team of expert academics and practitioners who will guide your research.
 You will also build networks among your fellow researchers, and take part in rigorous skills training and development opportunities to ensure that you have the subject-specific and generic skills required to complete your project and to prosper in your chosen career.

-First-year doctoral students attend compulsory training courses in a range of research methods and methodologies in the first term of study, as well as regular Doctoral Training Weeks throughout the year.
-These intensive weeks include a range of professional development seminars, training and advice in writing, getting published, achieving impact, entering the academic job market and more, and opportunities for students to develop and present their research to one another and to staff.
+All students are required to attend our Doctoral Training Weeks in September, February and July (pro-rata attendance by negotiation for part-time students).
+These are opportunities to participate in the broader research community at the RCA, but also to undertake timely training to support research progression.
+These intensive weeks include a range of professional development seminars, training and advice in writing, getting published, achieving impact, entering the academic job market and more, and opportunities for you to develop and present your research to your peers and staff.

 We are committed to ensuring that you are well equipped, not only to complete your studies but also to develop your future careers.

-Our Open Days are a great opportunity to find out more about research at the RCA, meet academic staff and students, and visit our facilities, workshops and studios.
+Our Open Events are a great opportunity to find out more about research at the RCA, meet academic staff and students, and visit our facilities, workshops and studios.
+To find dates for our next online and on-campus open days visit our Open Events webpage.

 Staff